Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Evaluation and Application

 \section{Evaluation and Application}

+We have proposed using two approaches described in the literature for solving this source separation problem by exploiting the Kronecker structure of the linear system.
+In the first method, we employ conjugate gradients applied directly to the Kronecker form of the system, and the structure is exploited to obtain a matrix-free iteration.
+In the latter method, we similarly exploit the Sylvester formulation of the problem using a Lanczos-based iterative method, and we are again able to do this in a matrix-free way.

+In this section, we demonstrate with our numerical results that both approaches are viable for the underlying application problem.
+In theory, though, we should expect better performance from the method based on the Sylvester formulation.
+This has been shown in \cite{pal-sim-kroncond}

-In this section, three implementations (two variants of the conjugate gradient approach and the Sylvester method) are applied to \textbf{both} \emph{simulated data} of different sizes as well as \emph{actual Planck full sky maps}.
+Three implementations (two variants of the conjugate gradient approach and the Sylvester method) are applied to \textbf{both} \emph{simulated data} of different sizes (allowing for evaluation of the actual error) as well as \emph{actual Planck full sky maps}.
 Results are compared in terms of time cost, memory usage, and accuracy.
 Code profiling explores how these requirements for different aspects of the algorithm change with problem size.

 The experiment is designed as follows.
 The 3 solutions were run with simulated data having different values of $N_{side}$.
-Since the value of $\mathcal{S}$ is specified in each simulation, this allows us to compare the results of the algorithms with the true solution of the simulated problem.
+Since the source $\vek S$ is specified in each simulation, this allows us to compare the results of the algorithms with the true solution of the simulated problem.
 The problem size is specified as the HEALPix level from 1 to 10.
 Recalling that the solution dimension at level $h$ is $m \times N_{side} = m \times 12 \times 4^h$, hence increasing the level by 1 increases the dimension of the solution by 4.

 For the simulated and Planck data, $m=4$ sources and $n=9$ images were assumed, as discussed in Appendix \ref{app:A}.
-Data were simulated by specifying values for the source vector $\mathcal{S}$ (for simplicity, these are generated as independent samples from a normal distribution), and the matrix $A$ and vector $\vek T$ were defined as in Appendix \ref{app:A}) .
-That allows the data vector $\mathcal{Y}$ to be randomly generated as in Equation \ref{eq:model}.
+Data were simulated by specifying values for the source vector $\boldsymbol{\mathcal{S}}$ (for simplicity, these are generated as independent samples from a normal distribution), and the matrix $\vek A$ and vector $\vek T$ were defined as in Appendix \ref{app:A}) .
+That allows the data vector $\boldsymbol{\mathcal{Y}}$ to be randomly generated as in Equation \ref{eq:model}.

 Code was written in Python and implemented on a cluster with specification described in Table \ref{tab:hpc_spec}.